ChorusOne/opus-pool-sdk/book/guide/3-stake.md

 ## Next Steps

-Having integrated the basic staking functionality into your application, you're now ready to expand its capabilities.
+Having integrated the basic staking functionality into your application, you’re now ready to expand its capabilities.

-In this chapter, we utilized the EIP-1559 transaction type and leveraged the Opus Pool SDK for precise gas estimation.
+In this section, we utilized the EIP-1559 transaction type and leveraged the OPUS Pool SDK for precise gas estimation.

-To continue exploring our application’s functionality, you can proceed to the next chapter: [minting functionality][mint].
+To continue exploring our application’s functionality, you can proceed to the next section: [minting functionality][mint].

 [stake-ui]: https://github.com/ChorusOne/opus-pool-demo/blob/master/src/components/FormComponent.tsx#L8
 [stake-usage]: https://github.com/ChorusOne/opus-pool-demo/blob/main/src/hooks/useStakeMutation.ts#L49